Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 {In Section~\ref{subsec:regularity} we establish a number of regularity estimates on the Riemann surface $M(\cH)$ under a conformal map $\varphi$.} In particular, in Lemma~\ref{lem:area/length-1} and Lemma~\ref{lem:area/length-2}, we prove exact estimates on the continuity of the mapping between $\cH$ and $\varphi(M(\cH))$.
 In order to prove this, we assign each vertex $H$ a semi-flower $P_H \subseteq M(\cH)$ (see Figure~\ref{fig:Koebe-distortion}) where the union of the semi-flowers is equal to the whole surface.
 In Lemma~\ref{lem:Koebe-distortion}, we use the Koebe's distortion theorem to prove that, the ratio between the outradius and inradius of the conformal image $\varphi(P_H)$ is bounded by a constant times $\deg(H)^2$.
 Another ingredient for the proof of Lemma~\ref{lem:area/length-1} and Lemma~\ref{lem:area/length-2} is a length-area argument, which was introduced by He and Schramm~\cite{HeSchramm} in the context of circle packings and originated from the Length-Area Lemma in~\cite{RodinSullivan87}.
 The terms in our length-area argument will be controlled by the average of $\diam(H)^2\deg(H)^4$ as in Lemma~\ref{lem:average-diamdeg4}.
 Given Lemma~\ref{lem:area/length-1} and Lemma~\ref{lem:area/length-2}, in Lemma~\ref{lem:parabolic} we prove that the surface $M(\cH)$ is a.s.\ parabolic, and in Lemma~\ref{lem:cell-polynomial-growth} we prove that the mapping between $\cH$ and $\varphi(M(\cH))$ has polynomial growth.

-{In Section~\ref{subsec:GMS2.3}} we construct a harmonic function $\phi_\infty:M(\cH)\to\bbC$. {Similarly as in ~\cite[Section 2.3]{GMSinvariance}, we start from a function $\phi_0:M(\cH)\to\bbC$ which serves as the {(non-injective)} a priori embedding of $M(\cH)$.} {Much care needs to be taken with the exact definition of $\phi_0$ and we choose to define it by mapping each vertex of $M(\cH)$ to a uniform point in the corresponding cell of $\cH$,} and then extend to every equilateral triangle in $M(\cH)$ via linear interpolation.
+{In Section~\ref{subsec:GMS2.3}} we construct a harmonic function $\phi_\infty:M(\cH)\to\bbC$ using the function $\phi_0$ defined in Section~\ref{subsec:ergodic-cell-system}.
 For each $m\in\bbN$ we let $\phi_m$ be equal to $\phi_0$ on the boundary of the $\phi_0^{-1}$ image of certain large squares, and harmonic elsewhere.
 The Dirichlet energy of the piecewise linear function $\phi_0$ can be controlled via the average in Lemma~\ref{lem:average-diamdeg4}, and the Dirichlet energy of $\phi_m-\phi_{m'}$ is small when $m,m'$ is large (Lemma~\ref{lem:dirichlet-B}).
 By standard properties of harmonic functions, this implies that the $\phi_m$'s are Cauchy in probability in the local uniform topology, and the limit $\phi_\infty$ of $\phi_m$ exists.

 In Section~\ref{subsec:GMS2.4}, we prove that the harmonic function $\phi_\infty$ is close to $\phi_0$ on a large scale (Proposition~\ref{prop:harmonic-sublinear}).
 We first follow the same outline as~\cite[Section 2.4]{GMSinvariance} to prove that $\phi_\infty$ is close to $\phi_0$ on a set of line segments{, where in our setting the line segments are contained in the image of a suitable subset of $M(\cH)$ under a conformal map}.
 To prove the closeness of $\phi_\infty$ to $\phi_0$ on the complementary set, the oscillation of $\phi_\infty$ in each connected component {of the complement} is equal to the oscillation of $\phi_\infty$ on the boundary of that component thanks to the maximum principle for harmonic functions, whereas the oscillation of $\phi_0$ in each connected component can be bounded by the continuity from Lemma~\ref{lem:area/length-2}.
 This shows that $|\phi_0-\phi_\infty|$ is also small in every connected component of the complementary set, which concludes the proof of Proposition~\ref{prop:harmonic-sublinear}.